ericthewizard/topython/README.md

 then set your `OPENAI_API_KEY` environment variable.

+### Cost
+Access to the OpenAI Codex model is free (as of November 2022) while in private beta, but will become a paid product once it's made available to the public.

 ### Usage
 To convert some code to Python, simply call the `topython.convert` function with the code to convert as the argument: